jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ### Introduction

-If we humans are to truly understand our politics we must go on a journey.
-The first step was recognizing that we are not exempt from the fundamental laws of nature that govern the how rest of the living world.
-The physical, chemical, and geological processes that have shaped the evolution of life on Earth – from the formation of the planet itself to the cycling of elements and the flow of energy – create the very "gameboard" upon which all organisms, including humans, either play and suffer pains and deaths when we fail.
+To truly understand our place in the story of life, we've been on a journey.
+The first step was recognizing that the fundamental laws of nature govern the living world's existence.
+The physical, chemical, and geological processes that have shaped the evolution of life on Earth – from the formation of the planet itself to the cycling of elements and the flow of energy – create the very "gameboard" upon which all organisms, including humans, play on.

-It may seem obvious, but it's not.
-As a highly intelligent and technologically advanced species, it can be tempting for humans to view ourselves as somehow separate from or above the natural processes that shape the rest of the living world.
-Our ability to tell, and believe, in stories makes obscuring that are playing on the "gameboard" as anything other species.
-The eternal truth our new politics is based on is never forgetting we. like all other living organisms, are inextricably bound to the same physical, chemical, and geological constraints that have shaped the evolution of life on Earth and no amount of ticking boxes on a ideological scorecard matters in comparison.
+It may seem obvious to say humanity must overcome the same forces of nature as other creatures to survive, but it's not.
+As a highly intelligent and technologically advanced species, it can be tempting for humans to view ourselves as somehow separate from or above the natural processes that shape the other of life's creatures.
+Our ability to tell, and believe, in stories makes obscuring that we are playing on the "gameboard" as easy as a watching too many movies or cable news shows.
+Our journey to uncover a new perspective about our politics, economics, and condition in general, is based on never forgetting we are just another creature among billions.
+Thus, like all other living organisms, we are inextricably bound to the same physical, chemical, and geological constraints that have shaped the evolution of life on Earth and no amount of ticking boxes on a ideological scorecard  (ex. "cutting taxes" or "implementing the communist manifesto") matters in comparison.

+Hopefully, its a breadth of fresh air it is to join creatres on the "gameboard" of life.
+Much like the other sciences, once we root politics in the physical reality of the universe, we have a constant reference, a "north star" to judge the success and failure of our political and economic choices.
+Before we talk about a new politics, we must understand the forces and mechanisms that have driven the evolution of all life.

-After recognizing our place within this broader "gameboard" of natural laws, we can understand the forces and mechanisms that have driven the evolution of all life, biological.
-Life, the creator, uses the laws of biology to create things that can both use the laws of nature to form themselves enough to survive in the world filled with physical, chemical, and geological forces.
-How does Life decide needs to form evermore anti-fragile forms to sustain itself.
-How does life's creations are put to the test of an editor called evolution.
+We need this correct foundation because Life, the creator, uses the laws of biology to conjure up creatures using the laws of nature for the very purpose of forming themselves to survive in the world filled with physical, chemical, and geological forces so hostile to life.

+Life's story is a recurring one.
+Life starts the game with relatively weak and ignorant beings.
+Despite their low abilties, these creatures play to win.
+As they grow they venture into new terriorties like travellers searching a dangerous frontier.
+Slowly, the first creatures expand their reach and enhance their senses.
+As they do, they enounter, understand, and utilize more of their environment.

+This process is not unsimilar to how humanity starts off with primitive tools and uses mythologies to comprehend the world they experience.
+Slowly, as technology improves and our information expands, mythology makes way for scientific understanding.
+This recurring story happend billions of times as life expanded from single-cell organisms, into.
+And, it also happened as humans expanded technology across the world.

+But, during this ever expanding number of lifeforms expanding into new territories how does Life decide which of its forms to keep; life's creatures are not born special afterall.
+They are loved of course, but created for a purpose, win the game.
+Therefore, every lifeform is constantly tested as it plays the game via evolution.
+Evolution is the weapon life uses to filter who stays in the game.

-For life does have the time to be gracious.
-For the gameboard only has two players on it: Life the creator of things and Entropy the destroyer.
+Life has to play tough because there are players on the board: Life the creator of things and Entropy the destroyer of things.
+Before we learn about the evolutionary weapons life uses to survive, let's learn about the competition.

-- note how humanity senses the world in a state of ignorance (fog of life), but gradually ventures out and studies it all.
-Not the history of mythology to science happens in every field and is totally natural.

 ### What Life is Playing Against - Entropy

-Why does life need to keep growing?
-Why can a tree not collect sunlight for a few days or months and use it forever.
-Why can life not invest in a trustfund and let its creatures ilve off of pastg sunlight, food, and other forms of energy?
+From birth, all lifeforms grow and search for energy.
+Every bacteria and fungus, reptile and mammal is always looking for something to eat.
+But why?
+Why can lifeform not work hard and then live off of past sunlight, food, and other forms of energy?

-Seems silly.
-But think about how in the natural world, all forms of energy, and therefore food, are inherently temporary.
-The reason is the second law of thermodynamics, that says in short, "heat naturally flows from hot objects to cooler ones".
-Heat is lost, cold is the natural way of things.
-Life needs to move and thus can not be frozen.
-Life needs to continually harness energy because entropy is always taking it away.
-Any energy preservation like warm fur coats or fat stores are just buy some time.
+Seems silly to ask but please realize how in the natural world, all forms of energy, and therefore food, are temporary.
+The reason is the second law of thermodynamics that says in short, "heat naturally flows from hot objects to cooler ones".
+Cold is the natural way of things, energy can be gained, but most be cherished because it can only be stored for so long.
+The lesson is that life needs to continually harness energy because entropy is always taking it away.
+Therefore life needs lifeforms that can harness and preserve energy as efficinetly as possible with things like leafs, fur coats, and fat stores to "buy" as much time as possible against the onslaught of entropy.

 At the most fundamental level, life is a highly organized and complex phenomenon that exists in a state of dynamic equilibrium, maintained through the continuous input and transformation of energy.
 Organisms must constantly collect, store, and utilize energy in order to counteract the natural tendency of entropy to degrade and disorganize the intricate structures and processes that define life.